awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-gamelift-fleet.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `ServerLaunchPath`  <a name="cfn-gamelift-fleet-serverlaunchpath"></a>
-This parameter is no longer used\.
-Instead, specify a server launch path using the `RuntimeConfiguration` parameter\.
-Requests that specify a server launch path and launch parameters instead of a runtime configuration will continue to work\.
+ **This parameter is no longer used\.** Specify a server launch path using the `RuntimeConfiguration` parameter\.
+Requests that use this parameter instead continue to be valid\.
 *Required*: Conditional
 *Type*: String
 *Minimum*: `1`